MalayaSociety/the-product-3dadf/content/pages/index.md

         title_align: left
         content: >
-          Get color-coded notifications for easy viewing at a glance, compete with your friends or colleagues progress!
+          Get color-coded notifications for easy viewing at a glance, compete with your friends or colleagues for the best orgasm!
         content_align: left
         actions:
           - label: Learn More